-Shuttle and International Space Station astronauts — led by Endeavour commander Mark Kelly — will answer some of your questions in a LIVE interview — three days after launch and hosted by NewsHour correspondent Miles O’Brien — as the crew orbits the earth at 17,500 mph.
+Shuttle and International Space Station astronauts — led by Endeavour commander Mark Kelly — will answer some of your questions in a LIVE interview hosted by NewsHour correspondent Miles O’Brien — as the crew orbits the earth at 17,500 mph.

-But you don’t have to wait.
-Starting now, you can submit your questions for the astronauts and vote on the best ones.
-And you will be able to watch the interview LIVE on NewsHour.PBS.org and on the NewsHour’s YouTube channel.
+You can submit your questions for the astronauts and vote on the best ones.
+And you will be able to watch the interview, and the shuttle launch, LIVE on NewsHour.PBS.org and on the NewsHour’s YouTube channel.

 Just click the “What is your question box” on the NewsHour YouTube channel to get started.
 You can submit text or YouTube video questions using Google’s Moderator service.